Get a good start

 If you find you aren't responding well to a medication, call your doctor right away and talk about it.
 There may be other dosing options or even other medications available and your doctor may want you to try something else.

-How patients can avoid getting counterfeit medicine
+How you can avoid getting counterfeit medicine

 Learn more about counterfeit medicines.